Slow-cooked Beef in Beer Stew

-Also, you should be using stewing steak, like a nice bit of chuck steak, which are generally the tougher cuts of meat.
+Also, you should be using stewing steak, like a nice bit of chuck steak, which are generally the tougher but cheaper cuts of meat.
 They will become tender with the slow cook over the long cooking period.

 If you want some more information on which type of meat to use in this recipe, then look here: choosing the right beef stew meat.

 The cuts should be nice and large, say 1 1/2 inch square pieces if possible.
 Substitute the new potatoes for peeled and suitably sized potatoes if you wish.

-Now that we live in Ireland I need to be able to make a proper Irish beef stew.
-So really I should be making a proper Guinness beef stew, using Guinness as the beer.
-Having said that, I do now have a recipe for some mini steak and Guinness pies, that may also take your fancy.
+As we live in Ireland you can use this recipe to make a proper Irish beef stew.
+Just use a pint of Guinness to make a proper Guinness beef stew.
+I also have a recipe for some mini steak and Guinness pies, that may also take your fancy.

 Having said that a real traditional Irish stew would actually use lamb rather than beef.

 At the end of the day, whether you use beer or wine, the alcohol evaporates away, but the rich taste it gives to the sauce is just fantastic.

 Cooking Pot, Casserole, Slow Cooker, Crock-pot, Dutch Oven?

 The type of pot you use to cook this meal is very important.
 The pot needs to have a well-fitting lid to retain all the flavours.

 I recommend using a Le Creuset type casserole dish if you have one.
-Or a ‘Dutch Oven‘ I believe you call them if you are in the States (never heard this description for one of these pots even having lived 30 years in the Netherlands – funny eh?).
+Or a ‘Dutch Oven‘ I believe you call them if you are in the States (I had never heard this description for one of these pots, even having lived 30 years in the Netherlands – funny eh?).